francesco-innocenti/francesco-innocenti.github.io/_posts/2024-09-19-Thermodynamic-Natural-Gradient.md

 point $$x$$ has the following Boltzmann distribution

 $$
-x \sim \mathcal{N}(A^{-1}b, \beta^{-1}A^{-1})
+x \sim \mathcal{N}(\color{blue}A^{-1}b\color{black}, \beta^{-1}A^{-1})
 $$

 where we see that the mean of this distribution $$\color{blue}A^{-1}b$$ is the solution of the linear system $$Ax = b$$.
 Without showing the maths, the authors basically derive an SDE for NGD with the approximations mentioned above.

 Given this, they then employ a very clever hybrid hardware setup.
-They first use a GPU to compute the loss gradient and approximate Fisher, which communicates with an SPU to run the process dynamics to equilibrium to get an estimate of the natural gradient.
+They use a GPU to compute the loss gradient and approximate Fisher.
+The GPU then communicates with an SPU to run the process dynamics to equilibrium to get an estimate of the natural gradient.
 They point out that in practice they don't need to wait for convergence but can take samples after some time steps $$T$$ without significantly affecting performance.
-Nicely, they also note that if one chooses the gradient at time 0 to be the loss gradient, one can interpolate between SGD and NGD as a function of $$t$$.
+Nicely, they also note that if one chooses the gradient at the first step $$t=0$$ to be the loss gradient, one can interpolate between SGD and NGD as a function of $$t$$.

 ## 💻 Empirical results